Frequently Asked Questions

 Q. Is there a limit on how much a leadership or nomination contestant can raise in support of their campaign?

 A. There is no limit on the total amount of contributions that can be accepted by a contestant; however, no individual may make a contribution or provide financing to a contestant that, taken together, is in excess of $3,000.
 Corporations and unions are not permitted to make a contribution to a leadership or nomination contestant.

-Q. Can a leadership or nomination contestant contribute to their own campaign?
+Q. Can a leadership or nomination contestant financially support their own campaign?

 A. Yes, a contestant can financially support their own contest in the form of contributions of money, property, and services and loans or other forms of credit.
 A contestant is, nevertheless, subject to the same rules as other contributors and may only provide financial support of up to $3,000 to his or her own campaign.

 Q. Is every leadership and nomination contestant required to file a financial return?